pkali/scorch_src/Manuals/MANUAL_EN.md

 * **Ton of Dirt** - as above, but the radius of the ball is 31 pixels.

 * **Liquid Dirt** - (floods the ground at the point of hit with liquid soil, filling in the depressions.

+* **Propaganda** - no energy is subtracted, but the point of the hit is covered with propaganda texts.

 * **Stomp** - no energy is subtracted, but all tanks within a radius depending on the force of the shot are pushed back, and after being pushed back they may fall or be buried.
 With a maximum force of 990 units, the radius of action is about 60 pixels.